puppetlabs/puppetlabs-apt/README.md

 ### Facts

-The apt module includes a few facts to describe the state of the APT system:
+The apt module includes a few facts to describe the state of the Apt system:

 * `apt_updates`: The number of updates available on the system
 * `apt_security_updates`: The number of updates which are security updates